OAI/OpenAPI-Specification/.github/pull_request_template.md

 * registry templates: gh-pages branch, registry/...
 * registry contents: gh-pages branch, registries/...

-Note that we do not accept changes to pulblished specifications.
+Note that we do not accept changes to published specifications.
 -->